-001/EXT-18-001).
-This extended the approval date to February 25, 2019.
-Opponents appealed this decision.
-The applicant has requested decisions on Extension Applications related to their clients application be processed as land use decisions.
+The current application for extension was received on March 28, 2019 via email followed by a hardcopy on March 29, 2019.
+The applicant has requested decisions on extensions be processed as a land use decisions.
 The County has decided in this situation that there may be discretion applied and; therefore, chooses to be conservative in their approach and provide a notice of decision and opportunity to appeal.

-The application was found to be completed and met the submittal criteria on March 22, 2019 (within 30 days).
+The application was found to be completed and met the submittal criteria on April 26, 2019 (within 30 days).